chrismihm-ms/AVDQuickLinks/poc.md

 In the *"Create a host pool Review + create"* tab, Review the configuration and make sure that it passes Validation.
 At the bottom, click on the ***Create"*** button to start the creation of the AVD resrouces.
 ![Create Host Pool Review + create Tab](/Diagrams/CreateHostPoolCreate.png)

-## Additional Notes from Prereqs section
+## Additional Notes for Prereqs section

 **Session hosts**
 To join session hosts to Microsoft Entra ID or an Active Directory domain, you need the following permissions: